AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 At 7th level, your mastery over battle allows you to chain your moves, dazing others as you sweep through.
 When you hit with the second weapon attack or [[Action Economy#^b70e3f|brawl action]] against creatures on your turn, you may use one of the following options as a follow-up free action:

-- Move half your base movement speed without provoking attacks of opportunity
+- Move half your base movement speed without provoking [[Action Economy#Opportunity Attacks|opportunity attacks]]
 - Attempt to use a brawl action
 - Increase your AC by 1 (if using a medium weapon) or by 2 (if using a heavy weapon) until the start of your next turn
 - Increase the next attack roll by an ally against an enemy within 5' by your Wisdom or Charisma modifier (if using a light weapon)